surniaulula/wpsso-rrssb/readme.txt

 == Upgrade Notice ==

-= 1.6.2-rc.2 =
+= 1.6.2 =

-(2018/03/09) Added a list of human-readable checked IDs when the "Show Cache Purge Count on Update" option is checked *and* the WP_DEBUG contant is true.
+(2018/03/10) Fixed the missing LinkedIn button inline caption value.
+Added a list of human-readable checked IDs when the "Show Cache Purge Count on Update" option is checked *and* the WP_DEBUG contant is true.

 = 1.6.1 =